We all know parsley.

 It could be that they don’t.
 Don’t take it personally if they don’t want YOUR advice.

 Simply talking through their problems and getting out their thoughts might be all they need.
 They can figure this stuff out on their own.
 If they do want advice though, make sure you’re qualified to give it.
 If someone asks me advice on fixing their laptop or computer because I have a laptop, I will tell them to Google the solution or go to a tech guy.
 Just because I have a laptop and can use it, doesn’t mean I won’t mess up their computer.

 However, if a loved one asks me advice on how to write an essay, then, of course, I will help them come up with ideas on composing it.

 I’m a writer.

-I’m also an expert in where I like my parsley and that’s in Gavurdagi Salad.
-I make a very good Gavurdagi Salad, one of the few Turkish dishes I’ve mastered.
+I’m also an expert in where I like my parsley and that’s in Nur Mountain Salad.
+It’s one of the few Turkish dishes I’ve mastered.
 Now that I have pomegranate molasses (thank you, Menekse, you’re too kind) I will make many good ones for my friends and family to enjoy parsley where it belongs.